mikeger/e2ee-presentation/presentation.md

      |                    |                 |          +--Push---+
 ```

-^ We send the so called voice over IP push notification that is designed for the calling applications, so they can set up the call data channel and display the call push notification.
-It's the great candidate for us, since we are able to spin the app in the background, fetch the encrypted message from the server, decrypt it locally and display it's contents as the local push notification.
+^ To decrypt it and display the local push notification.

 ---
 # Problems.